-A selection of our favourite Shakespeare quotes, passages and sonnets, perfect for weddings.
+A selection of our favourite Shakespeare quotes, passages and sonnets, perfect for wedding readings.

 My bounty is as boundless as the sea,

 My love as deep: the more I give to thee,

 The more I have, for both are infinite.

 (Romeo and Juliet, Act 2 Scene 1)

 I’ll be as patient as a gentle stream,